 New for sole proprietors, independent contractors and self-employed business owners is the ability to use your gross income instead of your net income for calculating your maximum loan amount.

 PPP loans may be forgiven if funds are spent on specific expenses during an eight or 24-week period including:

 - Mortgage interest or rent payments

-Borrowers could use loan funds for other expenses, but any money spent on anything outside of SBA-approved expenses would not be forgiven.
-Additionally, approved payroll expenses do not include employee compensation exceeding $100,000.
+Borrowers could use loan funds for other expenses, but any money spent on anything outside SBA-approved expenses would not be forgiven.
+In addition, approved payroll expenses do not include employee compensation exceeding $100,000.

-PPP loans vs. EIDL: What to consider
+EIDL vs. PPP loans vs. grants: What to consider

 “The reality of the situation is this is not a short-term crisis,” Vlietstra said.
 “It would behoove any business owner right now to assess what their needs will be in the long term.”

-Businesses that need a quick infusion of capital and may be able to get by on a smaller amount could be drawn to the advance that’s part of the EIDL program.
-Additionally, the simplicity of the disaster loan application process — which you can complete online directly through the SBA — may seem more feasible than meeting banks’ changing requirements for PPP loans.
+The $10,000 EIDL advance could be a more attractive option than PPP loans, especially to self-employed business owners or those who operate smaller businesses, according to Vlietstra.
+In addition, the simplicity of the disaster loan application process — which you can complete online directly through the SBA — may seem more feasible than meeting banks’ changing requirements for PPP loans.

-If you can’t decide, apply for both.
+If you can’t decide, apply for multiple forms of aid